LCuretti/Ameritrade-Interface/README.md

 # Ameritrade-Interface
-Ameritrade interface to handle Authentication, streaming subscriptions and API requests
+Ameritrade Python interface to handle Authentication, WebSocket streaming subscriptions and API requests

 TDAuthentication.py:
   Keeps a valid token access to be use by TDAPI(endpoint requests)